‘Les Miserables’ First Look: We saw it and Anne Hathaway killed

 Oscar-winning Director Tom Hooper Gives Thanks

-When the tall, jeans-clad English director -- last seen picking up his Oscar for "The King's Speech" two years ago -- took the stage, he opted for a charming humility.
+When the tall, jean-clad English director, last seen picking up his Oscar for "The King's Speech" two years ago, took the stage, he opted for a charming humility.
 He told the capacity matinee audience: "I'm thankful that I've finished."
-He confessed that he'd completed the film at two a.m.
+He confessed that he'd completed the film at two A.M.
 He also quipped, "I'm grateful to Victor Hugo, who can't be here with us."
 The classic novel's author died in France in 1885.

 The Audience Thanked Hooper with a Standing Ovation

 Hooper didn't need to worry about the audience reaction.
 The crowd was as rapturous as tween girls at a "One Direction" concert.
 They greeted the conclusion of the many, many musical numbers with applause and clapped for the director and each performer at the end credits.
-If you tracked the applause, it seemed that Jackman, Crowe, Hathaway, Redmayne and newcomer Barks got a little extra love.
+If we'd had an applause meter, it seemed that Jackman, Crowe, Hathaway, Redmayne and newcomer Barks got a little extra love.
 Then came the standing ovation.
 Yes.
 And it was spontaneous.